rysummers/rysummers/README.md

 ## What I Bring to the Table

-💻 Tech Stack: I'm proficient in R and SAS, using these tools to wrangle data and apply advanced analytical techniques.
+💻 Tech Stack: I'm proficient in R, SAS and Python, using these tools to wrangle data and apply advanced analytical techniques.

 📊 Skills: My toolkit includes exploratory data analysis, statistical testing, and data visualization.
 I'm also diving into the world of machine learning to expand my capabilities.